Roihn/SABM/README.md

 ## Case Study

 > [!WARNING]
 > Estimated GPT cost for each case study has been attached aside the titles.
-Please make sure you have enough allowance and have properly raise the usage limit before you test the code.
+Please make sure you have enough allowance and have properly raised the usage limit before you test the code.

 ### Emergency Evacuation ![Static Badge](https://img.shields.io/badge/GPT-%2440%2Frun-green)